How to Make Your House Look Expensive in 20 Inexpensive Ways

 Bring your lighting up-to-date with a new light fixture.
 Whether you update your pendant light in the dining room or your lamps in the living room, a new light fixture is an inexpensive way to help you see your space in a whole new light.
-Check out these light fixture replacement how-to tips.

 Fake an expensive built-in look with this inexpensive trick: Use several bookcases to create the look of floor to ceiling built-ins.
 Do a web search for IKEA bookshelf hacks and you’ll find plenty of ideas to consider.
 Or build the bookshelves yourself.